Yes, you can ask up to five questions to determine if your candidates are eligible to take your assessment. We call these qualifying questions.

 To do this, locate the assessment on the My assessments tab, and click on it.
-Scroll down to the Advanced options and click the down arrow on the right.
-Find the Qualifying questions section and unfold it by clicking the down arrow.
+Scroll down to the Advanced options and find the Qualifying questions section.
+Unfold it by clicking the down arrow.

 Find the question you want and click the down arrow one last time to unfold the answer.
 You'll see the question, the answer choices provided, and the correct answer highlighted in teal.

 |Tip: If it turns out that the answer chosen as 'correct' is not actually the answer you intended as the right answer, get in touch with our support team so we can help you with next steps.|

 5. Identify disqualified candidates